Paldeepak079/AadharIQ/README.md

 ## 👥 Team

-Developed by the AadhaarIQ team for better visualization and understanding of India's digital identity infrastructure.
+Developed by the MADTech team for better visualization and understanding of India's digital identity infrastructure.

-## 📞 Support

-For questions or issues, please open an issue on GitHub.

 ---

 **Note**: This is a data analytics tool designed for visualization and insight generation.
 It does not store or process any personally identifiable information (PII).